What does a conservator do? What are the duties of a guardian for the elderly? What happens if a conservator breaches their duties?

 The role of a conservator is to protect the wellbeing and/or finances of an adult (usually an elder) who cannot do so themselves because of a lack of mental competence or a physical disability.

-A conservator is a type of fiduciary (just like powers of attorney, trustees and executors/administrators), which means that every decision the conservator makes on behalf of the conservatee must be in the conservatee’s best interest.
+A conservator is a type of fiduciary (just like a power of attorney, trustee or executor/administrator), which means that every decision the conservator makes on behalf of the conservatee must be in the conservatee’s best interest.

 As an example, a conservator must never use a conservatee’s assets for personal gain.
-If it becomes necessary to relocate the conservatee to an assisted living facility, the conservator cannot take that opportunity to move into the conservatee’s home; however, they could seek court approval to sell the conservatee’s home in order to pay for the conservatee’s health care, since that action would benefit the conservatee.
+Suppose it becomes necessary to relocate the conservatee to an assisted living facility.
+The conservator would not legally be able to take that opportunity to move into the conservatee’s home; however, they could seek court approval to sell the conservatee’s home in order to pay for the conservatee’s health care, since that action would benefit the conservatee.

 What Are the Duties of a Guardian for the Elderly/Conservator?